Sure Dividend

 Emerson has an impressive dividend growth record, particularly given its heavy reliance on industrial and commercial customers, who struggle during recessions or downturns in the energy sector.
 The stock’s strong dividend yield and reliable dividend growth make it suitable for some income-oriented investors.

-We see the stock as overvalued today but with renewed growth and a strong earnings base.
-The 9.4%+ projected annual returns are not good enough to earn a buy rating for Emerson.
+We see the stock as overvalued today, but with renewed growth and a strong earnings base.
+The 6.5%+ projected annual returns are not sufficient to warrant a buy rating for Emerson.
 Thus, we rate the stock as a hold at the current price level.

 The following articles contain stocks with very long dividend or corporate histories, ripe for selection for dividend growth investors: